• Important GRCoC Documents

 Crisis Assistance Directory by Community (Updated March 2024)

 The Greater Richmond Continuum of Care (GRCoC) develops and maintains policies that guide our region’s coordinated response to homelessness.
-These policies ensure consistent practices across providers, promote equity, and align with federal and state requirements.
-Key areas include Coordinated Entry, Housing First, emergency transfers, prioritization, and project performance.
+These policies ensure consistent practices across providers, promote fairness, and align with federal and state requirements.
 Policies are regularly reviewed and updated through a collaborative process with input from providers, system partners, and people with lived experience.